Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 While this elderly vacuum spends most of its time in storage, I often drag the Roomba out during the winter months to suck up the salt and tiny pebbles that accumulate in my front porch.

-The Roborock S6 Pure weighs in at just under eight pounds.
+The Roborock S6 Pure weighs just under eight pounds.
 It spans 13.8 inches and is 3.8 inches high.
 The vacuum’s body is composed of either black or white plastic.

 This robotic vacuum came equipped with a charging dock, power cord, and a cleaning brush.
 A moisture-proof mat, mop cloth, water tank, and a user’s guide were also provided.